Mazda MX-30 Review 2025: Price, specs & boot space

 - Strange doors make access to the rear tricky

 "Yet again, Mazda does things its own way.
-The all-electric Mazda MX-30 has a small range and is proving to be a slow seller, while the new Mazda MX-30 range extender is an interesting alternative to more conventional plug-in hybrid SUVs.
+The all-electric Mazda MX-30 has a small range, while the MX-30 R-EV range extender is an interesting alternative to more conventional plug-in hybrid SUVs.
 The MX-30 won't be for everyone, but we're glad it exists."

 The Mazda MX-30 arrived in 2020 as a small, all-electric SUV with an equally small battery pack.
-Its 124-mile range raised eyebrows, especially as it'll barely cover 100 miles in the real world.
+Its 124-mile range raised eyebrows, especially as that equates to barely 100 miles in the real world.
 But we need to get over this obsession with range: the average journey for a Mazda driver is just 26 miles - so why lug around a heavy battery if you don't need to travel that far..?

 A big update arrived in 2023, when a new longer-range Mazda MX-30 arrived.
-No, Mazda hasn't fitted a big battery like you'd find in a Kia Niro EV or Volkswagen ID.3.
-Instead, it's fitted a tiny little engine that acts as a range extender (a bit like the old BMW i3).
+No, Mazda didn't fit a bigger battery like you'd find in a Kia Niro EV or Volkswagen ID.3.
+Instead, it added a tiny little engine that acts as a range extender (a bit like the old BMW i3) as an option.
 This doesn't power the front wheels - instead, it's there simply to charge the battery when necessary.
-And to add an extra element of curiosity, the engine is a rotary unit, similar to those used in some of Mazda's now legendary sports cars - including the RX-7 and RX-8.
+And to add an extra element of curiosity, the engine is a rotary unit, similar to those used in some of Mazda's now legendary sports cars including the RX-7 and RX-8.

 You'll be able to cover around 50 miles in the Mazda MX-30 R-EV before the petrol engine fires into life.
 That's ideal if you've got a short commute (or school run) yet want the ability to travel further at weekends without having to stop for a charge.
 And, unlike a lot of 'normal' plug-in hybrids, the MX-30 R-EV can be rapid charged - meaning you can top up the battery at the motorway services when you stop for a coffee.